bahanonu/ciatah/README.md

 % Open the class menu
 obj % then hit enter, no semicolon!
 % Alternatively
-obj.runPipeline % then hit enter, no semicolon!
+obj.runPipeline; % then hit enter!
 ```

-The general order of functions that users should run is:
+The general order of functions that users should run is ([optional] are those not critical for most datasets):

+- `loadDependencies`
+	- If user is running calciumImagingAnalysis for the first time, this module has several options to download and load CNMF/CNMF-E code for cell extraction, Fiji for viewing/modifying videos (using Miji), and test data from a miniature microscope experiment.
-- `modelDownsampleRawMovies`
+- `modelDownsampleRawMovies` [optional]
 	- If users have raw calcium imaging data that needs to be spatially downsampled, e.g. raw data from Inscopix nVista software.
 - `modelAddNewFolders`
 	- Users should always use this method first, used to add folders to the current class object.